Pardo Brazilians: Politics

-Racial classification in Brazil is very complex.
 According to africanologist Alberto da Costa e Silva, many mixed-race politicians were perceived as white due to being part of the elite, including presidents Nilo Peçanha, Rodrigues Alves, and Washington Luís.
 Another president, Fernando Henrique Cardoso, also had some African ancestry and described himself as "slightly mulatto".
 He allegedly once said that he had "a foot in the kitchen" (a nod to 19th century Brazilian domestic slavery).

 Since the end of the military dictatorship, the political participation of pardos has increased.
-Senator and presidential candidate Marina Silva is a descendant of Portuguese and black African ancestors in both her maternal and paternal lines.
+Minister Marina Silva is a descendant of Portuguese and black African ancestors in both her maternal and paternal lines.

-Arts and entertainment
+Arts, entertainment and sports

 Many important names of Brazilian literature are or have been pardos.
 Machado de Assis, generally considered the most important Brazilian writer of fiction, was himself "pardo".
-Other remarkable writers include Lima Barreto (a novelist, master of satire and sarcasm, and pioneer of social criticism); João Ubaldo Ribeiro (a novelist and short story writer); João do Rio (a journalist); and Paulo Leminski (a poet).
+Other remarkable writer includes Lima Barreto (a novelist, master of satire and sarcasm, and pioneer of social criticism).

 Other remarkable artists include Father José Maurício Nunes Garcia (a baroque conductor and composer), and Aleijadinho (an outstanding sculptor and architect) attained high prestige as artists.

 Examples of pardos in popular music include Chiquinha Gonzaga and Lupicínio Rodrigues.

-Pardos in soccer include Ronaldo, popularly dubbed "the phenomenon", is considered by experts and fans to be one of the greatest soccer players of all time.
-Arthur Friedenreich, Ademir da Guia, Romário, Neymar are well known names in Brazilian soccer.
+Pardos in football include Ronaldo, popularly dubbed "the phenomenon", is considered by experts and fans to be one of the greatest football players of all time.